 - Foster entrepreneurial skills among students.

-Train the next generation of IT professionals who reflect the diversity of South Florida, strengthening the school’s dedication to facilitate access to its programs among historically underrepresented minorities and groups.
+Train the next generation of IT professionals who reflect the diversity of South Florida, strengthening the school’s dedication to facilitating access to its programs among historically underrepresented minorities and groups.

 Discovery lab is focusing on research in the areas of computing, security, sensor networks, automation and intelligent robotics through deep learning.
 The discovery lab not only addresses comprehensive sets of fundamental problems in the investigation of these research areas but also pursues commercialization results.
 Our lab researchers are performing advanced research in the areas of intelligent systems, advanced security systems, autonomous vehicles, mobile autonomous robots, semi-autonomous telepresence, virtual reality and smart grids.
 Lab investigators are presently exploring several new promising areas of research.